SoCXin/doc/docs/arm/installation.rst

 -------------------

 .. warning::
-    If you use :ref:`pioide`, please enable development version:
+    If you use :ref:`espressif_esp32`, please enable development version:

     * :ref:`ide_atom`: "Menu PlatformIO: Settings > PlatformIO IDE > Use development
       version of PlatformIO Core"